msv-lab/modus/DEVELOPMENT.md

 # Developer Guide

-This document how to develop and test Modus.
+This document explains how to develop and test Modus.

 ## Building Custom BuildKit Frontend

-To build a custom frontend, please first generate a Dockerfile for it, e.g.:
+To build a custom BuildKit frontend, please first generate a Dockerfile for it, e.g.:

     ./target/debug/modus transpile Modusfile 'all("frontend", "release")' > /tmp/modus-frontend.Dockerfile